-If the DBS is obtained through GSL and not registered online to the update service, then it is valid for a period of 12 months, after which a new check will be required.
+If the DBS is obtained through GSL and not registered online to the update service, then it is valid for a maximum period of 12 months, after which a new check will be required.

-Where a candidate's DBS is complete via a GSL application, but the certificate has not yet been received by the candidate, and time is an issue, we inform the school of the status of the DBS, supply the school with the platform report and adhere to the school's wishes regarding the placement of the candidate.
+Where a candidate's DBS is completed via a GSL application, but the certificate has not yet been received by the candidate, and time is an issue; we inform the school of the status of the DBS, supply the school with the platform report and adhere to the school's wishes regarding the placement of the candidate.
 If the school decides to accept the teacher while their physical DBS is still pending, we will ask the school to sign a disclaimer acknowledging the status of the disclosure and accepting responsibility for the candidate while their disclosure is pending.
 If the school does not wish to accept the candidate, we will endeavour to find a suitable, fully vetted replacement that the school is happy with.
+(This option is only available where the DBS report shows no convictions present.)

-Overseas candidates and any candidates who have been outside the UK for 6 months or more during the previous 5 years, must obtain a Police Clearance Certificate from their Country, and the original must be sighted, scanned and held on file.
+Overseas candidates and any candidates who have been outside the UK for 6 months or more during the previous 5 years, must obtain a Police Clearance Certificate from their Country, and where a physical document is presented, the original should be sighted, verified and held on file.
+(If the certificate is digitally produced, it should be verified online using the relevant official site.)
 A UK DBS must be acquired before the first placement in a school.